-Life is looking a lot different than usual for most people.
-Even though this global pandemic is an experience unlike any other, I couldn’t help but keep thinking about how this season reminded me of a season I’d walked through before.
+Life over the past few years has looked pretty different from the norm for most people.
+Even though it has been an experience unlike any other, I couldn’t help but keep thinking about how this season reminded me of a season I’d walked through before.

 A few years ago, I had just graduated college, and took a job offer from DaySpring.
 Living in Arkansas placed me over 400 miles from my friends, and nearly 300 miles from family.
 While initially I felt a peace about my choice, about 3 months in I began to feel uneasy about how this could be good.
 My world, once abundant in relationships and activities was feeling empty.

 Maybe right now you’re feeling this way too—distant from friends and family you love, living life in a way you never have had to before, missing the normalcy of your old routine, and feeling the loneliness sink in.
 But my story didn’t end in the emptiness, it blossomed again into abundance.
 I believe that with patient endurance, God will do that again for each one of us.

 So today, I am reminding myself and you of these truths that I clung to within that season:

 Hold tight to this truth—Jesus loves you!
 Even if we have known this all our lives, for some reason, in seasons like this, we can begin to doubt it.
 The more trouble hits home, it can feel even harder to believe.
 Why would a good God let bad things happen?

 There are many circumstances we will face in our lifetime that will not have a clear answer to that question.
 Isaiah 55:9 NIV says:

 As the heavens are higher than the earth,

 so are my ways higher than your ways

 and my thoughts than your thoughts.